Hello fellow Fett fans

 Blaster: using a repainted Hasbro ROTJ EE-3 for now

 Toe Spikes: JodoKast89 (Machinecraft)

-Shin tools: Darth Voorhees
+Shin tools and painting: Darth Voorhees

 Jetpack: Fett Seven

 ESB EE3: Sidewinder

 aluminum beacon and premium light kit from JodoKast

 + all the little ongoing upgrades and tweaks that make this hobby fun.